xStarbound/xStarbound/doc/lua/world.md

 - tech scripts (client-side)
 - status controller and effect scripts (client-side for client-mastered entities, server-side for server-mastered entities)
 - vehicle scripts (client-side for client-mastered entities, server-side for server-mastered entities)
+- projectile scripts (client-side for client-mastered projectiles, server-side for server-mastered projectiles)
 - active and fireable item scripts (client-side for items used by client-mastered entities, server-side for items used by server-mastered entities)
 - active item animation scripts (client-side)
 - behaviour scripts (client-side if running on client-mastered entities, server-side if running on server-mastered entities)